What is SOC 2 Compliance? A Beginner's Guide

 If compliance is a priority (and with more and more companies requiring it, it should be), that priority needs to be built into your teams’ schedules, priority lists, and budgets from the top down.
 If it’s an afterthought, it won’t get done.

-When it’s time for your audit, you typically have to prove compliance for the last year.
+When it’s time for your audit, you typically have to prove you met SOC 2 compliance requirements for the last year.
 This means 24-7 monitoring is essential and you’ll need proof of that monitoring to share with your auditor.

 Security Incident Alerts